The History and Risks of Reinforcement Learning and Human Feedback

-As the methods became more general and successful, most developments have remained motivated within the context of adaptive control, where reward and cost functions have a finite notion of success~\citep{golnaraghi2017automatic}, e.g. a minimum energy consumption across an episode in a physical system.
+As the methods became more general and successful, most prominent developments before ChatGPT had remained motivated within the context of adaptive control, where reward and cost functions have a finite notion of success~\citep{golnaraghi2017automatic}, e.g. a minimum energy consumption across an episode in a physical system.
 Prominent examples include further success in games~\citep{silver2017mastering}, controlling complex dynamic systems such as nuclear fusion reactors~\citep{degrave2022magnetic}, and controlling rapid robotic systems~\citep{Kaufmann2023fpv}.
-Most reward or cost functions can return an explicit optimal behavior, where models of human preferences never can do so. \begin{presumption} Optimal solutions can be achieved with finite data in complex environments. \end{presumption}
+Most reward or cost functions can return an explicit optimal behavior, whereas models of human preferences cannot. \begin{presumption} Optimal solutions can be achieved with finite data in complex environments. \end{presumption}

 Given the successes of deep RL, it is worth noting that the mechanistic understanding of how the methods succeed is not well documented.
 The field is prone to mistakes of statistical analysis as the methods for evaluation grow more complex~\citep{agarwal2021deep}.
-In addition, there is little mention of the subfield of inverse reinforcement learning (IRL) in the literature of RLHF, which is the problem of learning a reward function based on an agent's behavior~\citep{ng2000algorithms} and highly related to learning a reward model.
+In addition, there is little mention of the subfield of inverse reinforcement learning (IRL) in the literature of RLHF.
+IRL is the problem of learning a reward function based on an agent's behavior~\citep{ng2000algorithms} and highly related to learning a reward model.
 This primarily reflects the engineering path by which a stable approach to performing RLHF emerged, and motivates further investment and comparison to IRL methods to scale them to the complexity of open-ended conversations.